Barry Morphew Leaves Detention Facility, Arrest Affidavit Released In Wife Suzanne Morphew's Murder

 CHAFFEE COUNTY, Colo.
 (CBS4)– The arrest affidavit for Barry Morphew has been released and states details about the couple’s personal lives leading up to her disappearance.
 He was arrested for the murder of his wife Suzanne in May and last week a judge determined there is enough evidence to go to trial.

-Suzanne disappeared after leaving her home for a bike ride on Mother’s Day 2020 and what happened remains a mystery.READ MORE: Extended Closure Of Highway 7 Underway Through Memorial Day 2022
+Suzanne disappeared after leaving her home for a bike ride on Mother’s Day 2020 and what happened remains a mystery.READ MORE: Flags Lowered Across Colorado For Firefighter Paramedic Anthony Palato, Memorial Service Taking Place Tuesday

 Her body has never been found.
 Investigators have said they don’t believe Suzanne is still alive.